Saturday, October 30, 2021

 In 1973, John released the phenomenal album Goodbye Yellow Brick Road, not only one of The Top Double Albums of the Rock Era* but one of The Top 100 Albums*.
 This song was the only one recorded in Jamaica but Elton and the band were dissatisfied with the recording equipment and re-recorded it and the rest of the album in France.

 GYBR was Elton's sixth album in four years, and those six contained some of the most beloved songs of his career.
 "Saturday Night's Alright For Fighting" was the opening single, #7 in the U.K. but with a peak of #12 in the United States, another of The Top Unknown/Underrated Songs of the Rock Era*.
-The single highlighting Johnstone's guitar playing has to date sold over one million units, defying the #12 peak position. and was a solid #2 in the U.S. with over four million copies sold.
-Taupin was happy with the direction Elton took the song.
+The single highlighting Johnstone's guitar playing has to date sold over four million units, very much defying the #12 peak position. and was a solid #2 in the U.S. Taupin was happy with the direction Elton took the song.
 In the Eagle Vision documentary, Classic Albums: Goodbye Yellow Brick Road, Bernie said it features one of the greatest "strident, blistering guitar chords ever created in Rock & Roll.

 It really was a magical time for Elton and the band, as they took just two weeks to record this masterpiece.
 "I would write at breakfast at the table," he told the BBC.
 "The band would join in.
 And by the time breakfast was over, we'd written and rehearsed two songs, and we went in the studio and recorded them.
 The boys did the backing vocals while I was in bed.
 It was the height of our powers.